MrCookiez/api/README.md

 #### How to run

-1. Type `yarn setup` enter - to install all the node modules
+1. Type `yarn && yarn setup` enter - to install all the node modules
 2. Type `yarn dev` enter - to start the project

 #### 1. Admin role